 - Add the soaked cashews, garlic clove, dairy-free milk, and seasoning (nutmeg, nutritional yeast, salt, and black pepper) and blend them until creamy.

-Making vegan spinach ricotta filling
+Making spinach tofu ricotta filling

 - Use firm tofu and press it.
 Pat it dry with a paper towel.